subspace/protocol-specs/docs/decex/workflow.md

                 - *Execution Delays:* If we remove the static hardware assumption for operators (i.e. some operators can execute blocks faster than others), then the case above will be compounded and can even occur if we remove the concept of latency from the network.
 We have already discussed this at length, which is why we have the dynamic bundle sortition sector size to account for operators that are slow to execute blocks.
 The takeaways is that we still need to track these stale bundles so that we can set the dynamic sortition size appropriately.
                 - *Execution Liveness Attack*: An operator intentionally submitted a stale ER to attempt to stall the apparent liveness of execution, as witnessed by the consensus chain.
 This may be done proportional to the amount of stake controlled by malicious operators.
 This can be mitigated by adding a rule that each operator must extend the last ER they submitted, perhaps by caching the last ER for an operator in the `OperatorRegistry`.
 This would instead force operators to simply withhold bundles to engage in an execution liveness attack.
             </Collapsible>
+6. Prune the oldest level of the tree.

 ## Domain Epoch Transition